 Are strawberries a zero point food on Weight Watchers?

 Yes!
 Strawberries are a zero point food, along with all fruits.
+Note that fruit has points on the diabetic plan.

 What do you eat strawberries with?